 In addition, Back Track has a 1300 Kokoda Assist phone number.
 This number immediately puts you in contact with an experienced Kokoda Leader who is only too happy to assist you with any questions you have during your pre-trip preparations and assist in designing a program for you.
 Remember it may take you more than the minimum three months most people require as a minimum to achieve a good level of fitness.

 If you’re fit, everything usually falls into place.
-You may be cold, wet, tired, hungry, lonely, despondent, feeling ill or carrying a slight injury at some stage during the trek.
+You may be cold, wet, tired, despondent, feeling ill or carrying a slight injury at some stage during the trek.
 The effects of these setbacks can be eased if you’re fit.

 In your preparation, be tough on yourself.
 Set your training goals and stick to them.
 If it means getting up earlier to train, then do it.
-If it means dieting, cutting back on alcohol, coffee etc, then do it.
+If it means changing your diet, cutting back on alcohol, coffee etc, then do it.
 If it means forfeiting social engagements, then do it.
 Don’t compromise with yourself under any circumstances.
 Every additional step you take and every sacrifice you make will pay incredible dividends for you somewhere on the Track.

 The fitter you are, the more you will enjoy the Trek.
 After completing the Trek, you will be able to take this new level of fitness with you back into your everyday life.
 By continuing a sensible health and fitness regime, you will enrich your life.Everyday people trek the Kokoda Track every day.
 They are fit, they have trained, they are mentally prepared to take on this exciting personal challenge.
 Over the many years we have been on the Track, Back Track trekkers have had a lot of fun and would unanimously encourage any person considering attempting the Track to … just do it!